aigarius/photoriver2/README.md

 * Runnable in Docker on any local setup (including NAS supporting Docker, such as TerraMaster F2-221)
-* On each run all configured remotes get synced to the same state (photos added or deleted to any remote will be added to or deleted from all others)
+* On each run all configured remotes get synced to the same state
+* In default state deletes are NOT propogated, so to really delete a photo it must be deleted from all remotes between two sync runs
 * State changes can be checked before application with "--dry-run" option
-* Service remembers previous state of each remote in order to figure out relevant state changes
+* Service remembers previous state of each remote in order to speed up updates
 * A remote may have a blacklist matching a large part of the collection (to save space) - changes in blacklisted files/folders are ignored.
-Blacklisted files and folders can be deleted with "--delete-blacklisted" option
-* A remote may be marked as "archive" - no delete changes will be executed there unless explicitly requested with "--delete-from-archive"
-* Local file and folder structure is retained
-* Photos added via remote services get synced to a predetermined local structure with year/month folders
+* Photos get normalized to a predetermined local structure with year/month/day folders
-* Remote service albums get represented by local folders in a special subfolder and use symlinks to year/month storage to avoid double disk usage
+* Albums get represented by local folders in a special subfolder and use symlinks to year/month/day storage to avoid double disk usage
-* Adding files to a local album folder would add them to the same album on the service (and move local file to year/month storage with symlink left behind)
+* Adding files to a local album folder would add them to the same album on the service (and move local file to year/month/day storage with symlink left behind)

 ### Future extentions